 In the years that lay ahead, and up to the time of his death, Carnegie and the Carnegie Corporation would give 2811 free public libraries, of which 1946 In the United States, 600 in Britain and Ireland, 156 in Canada, 23 in New Zealand, 13 in South Africa, 6 in the British West Indies, 4 in Australia, and 1 each in the islands of Seychelles, Mauritius, and Fiji.
 The total cost of all libraries was $50,364,808.00; those in the United States $44,854.731.25.
 Every state in the Union except Rhode Island had at least one Carnegie Library, and there were also libraries in the District of Columbia and the territories of Hawaii and Puerto Rico.
 Most of the libraries went to three Midwestern states; 164 to Indiana, 114 to Illinois, and 104 to Iowa.
 But in Iowa only 99 libraries were actually built.

 There continued to be a steady stream of criticism from those who felt Carnegie was doing too much and from those who thought he was doing too little.
 But of all the criticism he was to receive for his philanthropic enterprises, the critical comments on his library program bothered him the least.
 He knew that no other gifts were as popular or had as direct an impact upon as large a number of people as did his public libraries.
 A conservative estimate of the size of the reading public making use of Carnegie libraries in the United States a generation after he began his library program would be 35 million persons a day.
 Carnegie like to boast that the sun never set on Carnegie Free Public Libraries.
 They would remain his most enduring claim to popular fame.
 It pleased him especially to think that his gift forced the community itself to match that gift over every ten-year period, decade after decade.
+Carnegie devoted the last years of is life to providing capital for purposes of public interest and social and educational advancement.
+He saved letter of appreciatin from those he helped in a desk drawer labeled "Gratitude and Sweet Words."

 At this own request, Carnegie was buried in the Sleepy Hollow Cemetery in North Tarrytown, New York.
 His grave is marked by a Celtic cross, cut from stone quarried near Skibo.
 The cross bears the simple message: Andrew Carnegie Born in Dunfermline, Scotland, 25 November 1835, died in Lenox, Massachusetts, 11 August 1919.